University of Edinburgh Political Internship Program

 Description: With a population of about 500,000, Edinburgh is regularly voted one of Europe’s most desirable places to live.
 The medieval ‘old town’ sits beside the elegant Georgian ‘new town’ creating a unique blend of ancient and modern architecture.
 There is something for everyone: from museums and art galleries to a great clubbing and music scene.
 Over half of the city is covered by parkland and public gardens, making it a perfect place for outdoor enthusiasts.
 London is about four hours away by train, and the city has an international airport connecting it with all of Europe.

-Through the University of Edinburgh’s Institute of Governance, students can intern with a Member of Scottish Parliament (MSP).
+Through the University of Edinburgh’s Academy of Government, students can intern with a Member of Scottish Parliament (MSP).
 The 1998 Scottish Act established the first Scottish Parliament since 1707.
 This program is designed for students who want to gain meaningful experience in politics while making a contribution to the development of this young institution.

 Academics: The first five weeks of the program are spent studying British and Scottish politics and the nature of Scottish society.
 Students then meet their assigned MSP and determine an area of research; the remaining ten weeks are spent interning full time.
 Students gain hands-on experience in policy-making and are expected to produce meaningful work that contributes to the development of Scottish political life.
 At the end of the term students write a research paper; recent topics include Scotland's New Mental Health Act; Youth Crime in Scotland; Scotland and Current EU and NATO Military Policies; Comparative Health Systems; and Women's Representation in Scottish Politics.

-Course load and Credit: Students take four courses and earn up to 13.5 units for the semester.
+Course load and Credit: Students take three courses, for the first 5 weeks, followed by 10 weeks of a full-time internship.
+Students earn 13.5 units for the semester.
 During the internship period students are expected to complete a major research paper under the direction of their MSP.

 Activities and Other Program Features: Interns participate in various activities designed to better acquaint them with Scottish political life, including meetings with Scottish journalists and members of the European Commission in Scotland, sitting in on Parliamentary Committee meetings, and video nights watching British political satire.